 A method of ingesting cannabis that involves rolling weed into a small cylinder and wrapping that with thin paper.
 Essentially, a joint is a cigarette filled with weed instead of tobacco (though some people add tobacco, too.
 That’s called a “spliff”)

-Kief is resin from a weed plant.
-However, when people use the term “kief”, they’re usually referring to resin that’s either collected from the bottom of a grinder (sifter), or resin collected while weed is trimmed over a screen.
+Kief is basically a collection of trichomes.
+It’s the resin from a weed plant.
+When people use the term “kief”, they’re usually referring to the sugary golden powder that is collected from the bottom of a grinder (sifter) or that falls through a specially made screen (usually collected during the trimming process).

 A slang term for good weed.

 A “landrace” is a strain that developed in isolation in a particular part of the world.
 Growers and breeders then used these genetics to develop new strains with enhanced versions of the characteristics found in the landrace strains.

 Used to describe bud that is lacking in density, squishy, and with too little plant matter spread over a too-large area.
 Used interchangeably with “airy”.

 LEC stands for “Light Emitting Ceramic” – LEC is a brand name by the company Sun System to describe their Ceramic Metal Halide fixtures.
 Since a LEC is a type of Ceramic Metal Halide, LEC and CMH (Ceramic Metal Halide) are typically used interchangeably.